nadaAlruwaythi/Amazon-Laptop-Price-Regression/Linear_Regression_Amazon_Proposal.md

-## Project Proposal

-*Introduction*
+ # Introduction

-Amazon represents one of the largest marketplaces on the Internet.
+* Amazon represents one of the largest marketplaces on the Internet.
 People use its services on a daily basis to order groceries, books, laptops, and even web hosting services.
 The aim of this project is to scrape laptop data from the amazon website then build a regression model to predict an approximate price for the laptop.

-*Goals* :
+# Goals

--The model predicts the price of the laptop
+- The model predicts the price of the laptop

-*Data Description:*
+# Data Description

 - We will scrape data from https://www.amazon.com
 - We will target the laptop data; we need to scrap at less than 1000 page